castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

                                         );

 For more detailed information about all the available connection arguments, see the connect_info documentation[^connectinfo].

+As seen in the previous chapter, [](chapter_03-create-a-database-using-dbix-class), the `$schema` can be used to create the actual database tables and other structure ready for use.
+To continue, you will need a working database, so make sure you have one before moving on.
+For a quick start, run the `deploy` command:

+    $schema->deploy();

 ## Accessing data, the empty query aka ResultSet